-It was far from certain that new EU Member States will include Africa in their activities in the area of development cooperation.
-The EU Africa Strategy therefore gave some bilateral discussions on Africa policy input and arguably also a push for these discussions - including in "old" EU Member States like Germany or Spain.
-And it helped to formulate an EU position towards Africa that is now discussed in a broader framework as a joint strategy of the EU and Africa - to be agreed in Lisbon in early December 2007.
-This is a reference point for both sides in the context of a widening spectrum of donors in Africa, including the mischievous-regarded China and its alleged negative impact on endeavours to improve governance in Africa.
+It was far from certain that new EU member states would include Africa in their activities in the area of development cooperation.
+The EU Africa Strategy therefore provided an impulse for bilateral discussions on Africa policy, including in "old" EU member states like Germany or Spain.
+And it helped to formulate an EU position towards Africa that is taken into a broader framework as a joint strategy of the EU and Africa since the Africa-EU-Summit in Lisbon in December 2007.
+This is a reference point for both sides in the context of a widening spectrum of donors in Africa, including suspiciously-regarded China, which has allegedly had a negative impact on endeavours to improve governance in Africa.

-5.2.
-Modalities, planning and evaluation procedures
+5.2 Modalities, planning and evaluation procedures

 The European action plan on aid effectiveness ("more, better and faster aid") lists nine goals.
-Already implemented among them are measures such as the donor atlas, but also road maps for implementation at country level and joint planning frameworks for the Community and Member States (cf. European Commission 2006b).
-And beyond this, the action plan also contains politically more difficult goals, such as the improvement of complementarity of Community and Member States (European Commission 2006c) (see below).
+Already implemented among them are measures such as the donor atlas, road maps for implementation at country level and joint planning frameworks for the Community and Member States (cf. European Commission 2006b).
+And beyond this, the action plan also contains politically more difficult goals, such as the improvement of complementarity between the Community and member states (European Commission 2006c) (see Box 1).